Bulgarian Orthodox Church: Tarnovo Patriarchate

 Under the reign of Tsar Ivan Asen II (1218–1241), conditions were created for the termination of the union with Rome and for the recognition of the autocephalous status of the Bulgarian Orthodox Church.
-In 1235 a church council was convened in the town of Lampsakos.
-Under the presidency of Patriarch Germanus II of Constantinople and with the consent of all Eastern Patriarchs, the council confirmed the Patriarchal dignity of the Bulgarian Orthodox Church and consecrated the Bulgarian archbishop German as Patriarch.
+In 1235, a church council was convened in the town of Lampsakos.
+Under the presidency of Patriarch Germanus II of Constantinople and with the consent of all Eastern patriarchs, the council confirmed the patriarchal dignity of the Bulgarian Orthodox Church and consecrated the Bulgarian archbishop German as patriarch.

-Despite a reduction in size of the boundaries of the diocese of the Tarnovo Patriarchate at the end of the 13th century, its authority in the Eastern Orthodox world remained high.
+Despite a reduction in the size of the boundaries of the diocese of the Tarnovo Patriarchate at the end of the 13th century, its authority in the Eastern Orthodox world remained high.
 The Patriarch of Tarnovo confirmed the patriarchal dignity of the Serbian Orthodox Church in 1346, despite protests by the Patriarchate of Constantinople.
-The Tarnovo Literary School developed under the wing of the Patriarchate in the 14th century, with scholars of the rank of Patriarch Evtimiy, Gregory Tsamblak, and Konstantin of Kostenets.
-A considerable flowering was noted in the fields of literature, architecture, and painting; the religious and theological literature also flourished.
+The Tarnovo Literary School developed under the wing of the patriarchate in the 14th century, with scholars of the rank of Patriarch Evtimiy, Gregory Tsamblak, and Konstantin of Kostenets.
+A considerable flowering was noted in the fields of literature, architecture, and painting; religious and theological literature also flourished.